charleszipp/abode/docs/onboarding/01-adt-overview.md

 ## Things to Consider

-- What types of projects might have this been useful?
-What are some past projects that could have leveraged ADT?
+- What might a Digital Twins solution look like without the Azure Digital Twins?
+What other Azure services would be used?
-- What types of projects would this not be a good fit?
-What are some past projects where this would not have fit and why?
+- Are there any other services within Azure that share some similarities with Azure Digital Twins?
-- What features might be expected from the Azure Digital Twins platform that wasn't mentioned in the reading and videos?
+- How would you describe Azure Digital Twins to someone unfamiliar with the technology?